RedHatInsights/frontend-components/doc/components/longTextTooltip.md

 # Shield

-Truncating long text and showing tooltip with full text variant above the truncated snippet.
+Truncating long text by characters number and showing tooltip with full text variant above the truncated snippet.

 ## Usage